bennyhahmeen/pyawsdev/README.md

 This is a Vagrant development environment for Python AWS development using Docker as a virtualization provider.

+This is based on the official Python Docker image, which is Debian-based.
+It adds a few utilities to support using it as a Vagrant development environment along with the following development utilities:

+    awscli
+    docker
+    pipenv

 ### Quick Start

     docker pull bennyhahmeen/pyawsdev